Questions and answers about submitting a proposal:

-A - Attendees represent corporations, consulting firms, health care organizations, hospitals, banks, insurance companies, investment and administration firms, jointly trusteed and public employee benefit plans, law firms and other organizations involved with employee benefits.
+A: Attendees represent primarily corporations, consulting firms, health care organizations, hospitals, banks, insurance companies, investment and administration firms, along with multiemployer and public employee benefit plans, and other organizations in the employee benefits space.

-Most attendees have or are pursuing the CEBS, GBA, CMS or RPA designations in the U.S. or Canada.
-It’s helpful to be aware that the Symposium audience is a very knowledgeable and experienced group that generally looks for mid-to-advanced level topics.
+It’s helpful to be aware that many attendees have or are pursuing the CEBS, GBA, RPA or CMS designations in the U.S. or Canada.
+Overall, the Symposium audience is a very knowledgeable and experienced group that generally looks for mid-to-advanced level topics.

-Q – I am a CEBS graduate.
-Can I earn CEBS continuing professional education (CPE) credit for presenting a session at the Symposium?
+Q: I am a CEBS graduate.
+Can I earn CEBS Compliance credit for presenting a session at the Symposium?

 • Session title and category